-6.2 IMPLEMENTATION Leader/ Partner 1.
+6.2 IMPLEMENTATION Leader/ Partner cies (strategies anticipated to continue over time) are identified by black text. ion steps (specific tasks to implement the POCD) are identified by red italic text. ÷ 1.
 Implement the policies and action steps identified in the POCD.
 Town PZC 2.
 Set up a pro-active process to implement the POCD in order to help ensure it is influential in guiding future actions of the Town. a.
 Give members of key Town boards and commissions a copy of the adopted POCD (and, in the future, new members of those boards when they are seated). b.
 Set aside specific meetings to review POCD implementation c.
-Consider establishing a Plan Implementation Committee (PIC) with representatives of various Town boards and commissions to review the policies and action steps in the POCD and refine priorities based on local issues, funding opportunities, and/or other criteria. d.
+Consider establishing a Plan Implementation Committee (PIC) with representatives of various Town boards and com- missions to review the policies and action steps in the POCD and refine priorities based on local issues, funding opportuni- ties, and/or other criteria. d.
 Consider preparing and utilizing a spreadsheet of policies and action steps with the ability to sort by leader, partner, etc. PZC 3.
-Consider adopting a "fees ordinance" (CGS 8-1c) which would allow land use agencies to retain professional assistance on complex applications at the applicant's expense.
+Consider adopting a fees ordinance (CGS 8-1c) which would allow land use agencies to retain professional assistance on complex applications at the applicant's expense.
 4. Update the Zoning Regulations to reflect polices and action steps in the POCD.
 5. Update the Subdivision Regulations to reflect best practices in land development.
 6. Utilize the POCD policies and action steps when conducting CGS 8-24 reviews.
-7. Encourage consideration of the POCD when crafting the operating budget and the capital improvement budget.
+PZC 7.
+Encourage consideration of the POCD when crafting the operating budget and the capital improvement budget.
+PZC BOS BOF